azzeloof/nertbot/README.md

 * discord
 * pillow

 Check out the [Tesseract manual](https://tesseract-ocr.github.io/tessdoc/Installation.html) for installation information.
 You'll also need the full tesseract model that includes legacy support, which can be found [here](https://github.com/tesseract-ocr/tessdata).
 The filename is `eng.traineddata`.
-You'll have to replace the file tesseract installs with this one- its location varies on different operating systems.
+You'll have to replace the file Tesseract installs with this one- its location varies on different operating systems.

-It not running on Windows, you'll have to comment out the folloeing line in `nertbot.py`:
+It not running on Windows, you'll have to comment out the following line in `nertbot.py`:

 `pytesseract.pytesseract.tesseract_cmd = r'C:\\Program Files\\Tesseract-OCR\\Tesseract.exe'`